 One of the most significant and emphasized characteristics attributed to Turkey is "Ottomanism" and being the protector of Islam and Muslims.
 There is a strong emphasis on Turkey's Muslim identity in the Greek official statements, and this identity is associated with revisionism and aggressiveness.
 As seen in the following statement, Turkey's consolidated identity as a successor to the Ottoman Empire is underlined and portrayed as the source of its revisionist policies.
 Ottoman identity, revisionism, aggression, and Islam are often used together in Greek statements.
 Greek Foreign Minister Dendias stated that "...Nobody wants an isolated Turkey, an aggressive Turkey.
-Nobody wants an Islamic neo-Ottoman Turkey..."
-(Hellenic Republic Ministry of Foreign Affairs 2022c).
+Nobody wants an Islamic neo-Ottoman Turkey...".
 According to him, "Turkey continues to shelter the Muslim Brotherhood."
 It is implied that with its Islamic identity, Turkey is trying to revive the Ottoman Empire and that it follows revisionist policies in the name of protecting the Muslims in the region.
-One of the instances of associating Turkey with Ottoman identity and aggressiveness is seen in the following statement: "...We will not cease calling upon Turkey and Turkish society to join this achievement, leaving behind Ottoman swords and neo-Ottoman ravings..."
-(Hellenic Republic Ministry of Foreign Affairs 2020c).
+One of the instances of associating Turkey with Ottoman identity and aggressiveness is seen in the following statement: "...We will not cease calling upon Turkey and Turkish society to join this achievement, leaving behind Ottoman swords and neo-Ottoman ravings...".

 The constructed image of mad "Ottoman Muslim Turks" with swords trying to expand their territory by expelling Orthodox Greeks is internalized by Greek decision-makers and associated with Modern Turkey.
-So, they revise their policies accordingly by expecting threats from neighboring Turkey.
-According to the Greek official statements, while Greece is pursuing a peaceful policy focusing on regional cooperation, "Turkey is pursuing a completely different
+So, they revise their policies accordingly by expecting